x-webhook/x-webhooks/go/internal/openapi/docs/ApplicationPatch.md

 `func (o *ApplicationPatch) UnsetUid()`

 UnsetUid ensures that no value is present for Uid, not even an explicit nil
+### GetDisableDefaultSignature

+`func (o *ApplicationPatch) GetDisableDefaultSignature() bool`

+GetDisableDefaultSignature returns the DisableDefaultSignature field if non-nil, zero value otherwise.

+### GetDisableDefaultSignatureOk

+`func (o *ApplicationPatch) GetDisableDefaultSignatureOk() (*bool, bool)`

+GetDisableDefaultSignatureOk returns a tuple with the DisableDefaultSignature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisableDefaultSignature

+`func (o *ApplicationPatch) SetDisableDefaultSignature(v bool)`

+SetDisableDefaultSignature sets DisableDefaultSignature field to given value.

+### HasDisableDefaultSignature

+`func (o *ApplicationPatch) HasDisableDefaultSignature() bool`

+HasDisableDefaultSignature returns a boolean if a field has been set.

+### SetDisableDefaultSignatureNil

+`func (o *ApplicationPatch) SetDisableDefaultSignatureNil(b bool)`

+ SetDisableDefaultSignatureNil sets the value for DisableDefaultSignature to be an explicit nil

+### UnsetDisableDefaultSignature
+`func (o *ApplicationPatch) UnsetDisableDefaultSignature()`

+UnsetDisableDefaultSignature ensures that no value is present for DisableDefaultSignature, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)